araobp/unity-excavator/README.md

 # unity-excavator

-This project is a cumulation of my weekend works on Unity, to operate an 3D model excavator on Unity.
+This project is a cumulation of my weekend works on Unity, to operate a 3D model excavator on Unity.

 ![scene](./scene.png)